Zhang-ke Jia (China, 1970), raised in the mining region of Shanxi province, studied painting and literature before entering the Beijing Film Academy.

-Jia filmed Xiao Wu/ The Pickpocket (1997) in a neorealist style,
+Jia filmed Xiao Wu/ The Pickpocket (1997) in the style of

 keen on showing the social changes among ordinary people.